gauravAit/fileUploader/README.md

 * uploadUrl.
 * uploadFileExtension.
 * imageDisplayHeight.
 * Any other additional data you wish to post along with file.
+For example:
-For example > userId
+> userId

 # example
 ```html